-- Semester mark / Year mark is calculated from a series of continuous assessments:
+- Semester mark / Year mark is calculated from a series of continuous assessments;

-- Students do NOT write an Examination; •
+- Students do NOT write an Examination;

 - Therefore, no exam admission required;

-- Semester mark = Final Mark: •
+- Semester mark = Final Mark;

 - No supplementary exams awarded.

 The purpose of this module is to provide an insight into Information and Communication Technologies (ICT) and its effect on global transformation and business models, with specific reference to the tourism industry.
-Information is the life-blood of the industry; therefore, the effective use of ICTs is pivotal for its competitiveness and prosperity.
+Information is the lifeblood of the industry; therefore, the effective use of ICTs is pivotal for its competitiveness and prosperity.

-- evaluate the role and functions of the internet and of the electronic distribution of information in tourism industry; - increase awareness of technological developments and some major digital trends in the tourism industry; - · demonstrate how organisations can achieve a competitive advantage and strengthen competitiveness with the use of ICTs; - explore how ICT's can integrate the entire industry and economy locally through the development of ICT info-structure; - demonstrate that tourism organisations need to develop virtual identities in order to gain significant benefits; - explore the factors that inhibit and/or foster the use and development of ICT in the tourism industry; and

-• gain practical skills with regards to a commercial Global Distribution System (GDS).
+- evaluate the role and functions of the internet and of the electronic distribution of information in the tourism industry; - increase awareness of technological developments and some major digital trends in the tourism industry; - demonstrate how organisations can achieve a competitive advantage and strengthen competitiveness with the use of ICTs; - explore how ICTs can integrate the entire industry and economy locally through the development of ICT info-structure; - demonstrate that tourism organisations need to develop virtual identities in order to gain significant benefits; - explore the factors that inhibit and/or foster the use and development of ICT in the tourism industry; and - gain practical skills with regard to a commercial Global Distribution System (GDS).

-CBE.156 WORLD DESTINATIONS World Destinations 3A

-SEMESTER MODULE NQF LEVEL: 6 (WLD33A2)
+CBE.159 WAREHOUSING Warehousing 3A SEMESTER MODULE NQF LEVEL: 6

+(WRH03A3)